sjl421/trivial-multiple-projects/netty-tutorial/note/User guide for 4.x.md

 - DiscardServerHandler extends [ChannelInboundHandlerAdapter][2], which is an implementation of [ChannelInboundHandler][3].
 [ChannelInboundHandler][3] provides various event handler methods that you can override.
 For now, it is just enough to extend [ChannelInboundHandlerAdapter][2] rather than to implement the handler interface by yourself.
 - We override the **channelRead()** event handler method here.
 This method is called with the received message, whenever new data is received from a client.
 In this example, the type of the received message is [ByteBuf][4].
 - To implement the **DISCARD** protocol, the handler has to ignore the received message.
 [ByteBuf][4] is a reference-counted object which has to be released explicitly via the **release()** method.
 Please keep in mind that it is the handler's responsibility to release any reference-counted object passed to the handler.
 Usually, **channelRead()** handler method is implemented like the following:
+- The **exceptionCaught()** event handler method is called with a Throwable when an exception was raised by Netty due to an I/O error or by a handler implementation due to the exception thrown while processing events.
+In most cases, the caught exception should be logged and its associated channel should be closed here, although the implementation of this method can be different depending on what you want to do to deal with an exceptional situation.
+For example, you might want to send a response message with an error code before closing the connection.

 ```java
 @Override